 Pet Dental Cleanings: What You Need to Know

-It’s important to note that dental disease can progress quickly and cause a lot of pain and discomfort for your pet, so it’s recommended to have regular dental check-ups with your veterinarian.
-A veterinarian can help determine if your pet needs a dental cleaning and advise you on the appropriate timing and frequency of cleanings based on your pet’s individual needs.
+Dental disease can progress quickly and cause a lot of pain and discomfort for your pet, so cleanings are an important part of pet dental health and preventative care.
+Your veterinarian can assess if your pet needs a dental cleaning and recommend the appropriate timing for a dental cleaning based on your pet’s individual needs.

 In general, most dogs and cats require dental cleanings every 1-2 years, but this can vary depending on factors such as age, breed, diet, and overall dental health.